The-Known-Galaxy/archives/jedi/western_reaches/mustafar/mustafar.md

 Another event occurred on Mustafar with mercenaries on a mission to gather intel on an imperial operation and completely sabotage whatever they were doing.

 # Section 1

 During that time Darth Vader built a fortress, named Fortress Vader.
 It was built because Vader believed Mustafar gave him access to channel force energies surrounded by the darkside.
 Many years later, Kylo Ren.
 Son of Han solo and Princess Leia, was on a mission to seek out Emperor Palpatine after he gave a message to the galaxy announcing his return.
-Ren, who was looking to keep his new rank as Supreme Leader, went on Mustafar and killed colonists called Alazemc of Winsit, in search of Vader’s Wayfinder to find this new threat to his empire.
+Ren, who was looking to keep his new rank as Supreme Leader, went on Mustafar and killed colonists called Alazemc of Winsit, in search of Vaderâ€™s Wayfinder to find this new threat to his empire.